APPFL/APPFL/docs/tutorials/examples_gpuclusterrun.rst

 Multi-GPU Training
 ------------------

 APPFL supports distributed data parallelism (DDP) for multi-GPU training.
-To enable DDP, users only need to specify the device as a list of cuda devices in the client configuratoin file, for example (``examples/resources/configs/cifar10/client_1_multigpu.yaml``):
+To enable DDP, users only need to specify the device as a list of cuda devices in the client configuration file, for example (``examples/resources/configs/cifar10/client_1_multigpu.yaml``):

 .. code-block:: yaml
 	client_id: "Client1"